FACTBOX-World leaders offer support to Ukraine on anniversary of Russian invasion | Politics

 FACTBOX-World leaders offer support to Ukraine on anniversary of Russian invasion

 In these two years, the free world has shown unprecedented solidarity, yet the war persists; our support must endure fiercely."
-ITALIAN PRIME MINISTER GIORGIA MELONI: "This place is the symbol of Moscow failure, this place is the symbol of Ukrainian pride ...
+POLISH PRIME MINISTER DONALD TUSK: "Two years of Ukrainian heroism.

 Western leaders have been voicing their solidarity with Ukraine on the second anniversary of Russia's full-scale invasion.